El-colibri-grupo-mintic2022/ColibriShop/README.md

-# eStore for an online pastry shop
-called Sebastiano Bake Shop
+# eStore for Sebastiano Bake Shop